Should You Be Producing Strawberries Indoors?

 The final step of preparing the gutter is laying white-on-black plastic cloth over the growing medium.
 This protective layer keeps fruit off the bare moist growing medium so it does not degrade in quality.
 The black side of the cloth keeps algae from growing on top of the growing medium.
 The white side of the cloth reflects sunlight up and out to the leaves of the plant.

 Most greenhouse growers of strawberries use the gutter system, but there is also a container system for growing strawberries known as the Dutch or Bato Bucket.
-We will discuss that method in detail in a future article.

 What changes in nutrient medium affect the quality of my strawberries?